Contact: Connie Custer

 Vice President, Communications and Public Affairs

-CNA is a not-for-profit organization that serves the public's interests by providing in-depth research and solutions-oriented analyses to help decision makers choose the best course of action in setting policy and managing operations.
+CNA is a not-for-profit company which serves the public interest by providing in-depth analysis and results-oriented solutions to help government leaders choose the best course of action in setting policy and managing operations.
 CNA: Nobody gets closer — to the people, to the data, to the problem. www.cna.org